USRSE/rse-escience-2022/pages/call.md

 We encourage prospective participants to [submit full papers](https://www.escience-conference.org/2022/call-for-papers) (10 pages, IEEE format) on topics related to RSE achievements, experiences, or solutions in eScience.
-A full paper is not required to participate - abstracts (max 300 words) will also be accepted.
+A full paper is not required to participate - short papers (max 4 pages) and/or abstracts (max 300 words) will also be accepted, but will **NOT** be published in the proceedings.

 Possible topics include (but are not limited to):
 - RSE solutions in eScience